- Home to DLR

 Claimants participating in RES are provided career counseling, skills assessment, job development, job search assistance, and referrals services at no cost.

-- Basic: Claimants least likely to exhaust benefits, with a higher probability of returning to work before exhausting their UI benefits.
+- Basic: Claimants least likely to exhaust benefits, with a higher probability of returning to work before exhausting their RA benefits.

-- Intermediate: Claimants most likely to exhaust their UI Benefits and/or UCX (military) claimants.
+- Intermediate: Claimants most likely to exhaust their RA Benefits and/or UCX (military) claimants.

-- Intensive: Basic and/or Intermediate claimants who continue claiming UI benefits after 8 weeks are required to participate in weekly job readiness activities as well as make additional job contacts.
+- Intensive: Basic and/or Intermediate claimants who continue claiming RA benefits after eight weeks are required to participate in weekly job readiness activities as well as make additional job contacts.